-- Type of the account you want to keep, Accounting.
-One way of ensuring that the name is exactly the same is to copy the name from the account you want to keep, and paste it into the name field of the one you want to inactivate. - Step 5.
+- STEP 4.
+Note the Name, Type, and Detail Type of the account you want to keep, Accounting.
+One way of ensuring that the name is exactly the same is to copy the name from the account you want to keep, and paste it into the name field of the one you want to inactivate. - STEP 5.
 Select the account whose name you do not want to keep.
-Click on the drop-down arrow to the right of Bookkeeper, then choose Edit. - STEP 6.
+Click on the drop-down arrow to the right of Bookkeeper, then choose Edit. - Step 6.
 Enter or paste Accounting in the Account Name field (see Figure 2-27).
 If there is an Account Number, delete it.
 Confirm the Expenses Type, Save Account Under, and Tax Form Section are correct.
 You must enter all this information EXACTLY as it appears in the category you wish to keep. - STEP 7.
 Scroll down to the Account Preview, shown in Figure 2-27.
 Note that Accounting is displayed twice, highlighted in red.
 QuickBooks Online has noticed that you are creating a duplicate account.